haradama/pHash/README.md

 <img src="./pHash_logo.svg" width="40%" alt="pHash">

-pHash is a software to identify known plasmid from metagenomic assembly using MinHash.
+pHash is a software to identify known plasmid from metagenomic assembly with the very lightweight database.

 ## Installation
 pHash is available in release page:(https://github.com/haradama/pHash/releases)